How to deal with regression in potty training?

 Is it serious if my child's potty training regresses?

 It's normal for your child to have a few accidents.
 They're part of potty training.
 On the other hand, if a lot of accidents happen in a short space of time, it could be a sign of regression.
-Don't worry: it's not a serious phenomenon.
-You just need to put things in place and support your child so that he or she becomes potty-trained again.
+Don't worry: this is not a serious phenomenon.
+You simply need to put things in place and support your child so that he or she becomes potty-trained again.

-What can be done to prevent the regression of potty training at age 2?
+What to do if potty training regresses at age 2?

-At 2 years of age, your little one is still a little too young to clearly express the cause of his regression.
+At 2, your little one is still a little too young to clearly express the cause of his regression.
 You can observe him to try and understand why he is no longer potty-trained.
-Put things in place to facilitate learning, such as a learning chart.
+You can also put things in place to facilitate learning, such as the learning chart.

-What can be done if potty training has regressed by age 3?
+What to do if potty training regresses at age 3?

-If potty training has regressed by age 3, you can give him potty training books to help him relearn how to be potty trained.
+If potty training regresses at age 3, you can give your child potty training books to help him relearn how to be potty trained.

-How do you deal with the regression of potty training at age 4?
+How to deal with potty training regression at age 4?

-Sometimes, your child may lose his potty skills a few years after being potty-trained.
+Sometimes, your child may lose potty training a few years after being potty-trained.
 This often happens when he's immersed in activities and doesn't take the time to go potty.
-To reintroduce your child to potty training, you can create a routine with specific times when he or she will go.
+To reintroduce your child to potty training, you can create a routine with specific times when he or she will go to the potty.